OCR-D/gt-labelling/README.md

 # What can you do?

+## Transform
-## Transform the spezification of Ontology and framework for semantic labelling of document data and software methods to Schema
+the spezification of Ontology and framework for semantic labelling of document data and software methods to XSD Schema

 ```sh
 java -jar ../saxon9he.jar -xsl:OCR-D_GT_labelschema_maker.xsl -s:DefaultLabelTypes_3.xml